 Born in Birmingham, Dr. McKeon's family moved to Atlanta when she was 2-years-old.
-Dr. McKeon enjoys cooking, jogging, and spending time with friends and family, especially her husband, Nick, 4-year-old twins, Finn and Chloe, and the newest addition to their family, Will, born December, 2016.
+Dr. McKeon enjoys cooking, jogging, and spending time with friends and family, especially her husband, Nick, 7-year-old twins, Finn and Chloe, and a 3-year-old son, Will.

 Education, Training & Awards ...

 Hand Surgery Fellow in the Department of Orthopaedic Surgery

 Washington University in Saint Louis/Barnes-Jewish Hospital (Saint Louis, MO)